dev-abhimanyu/design-patterns-java/README.md

 Abstract Factory is a creational design pattern that lets us produce families of related objects without specifying their concrete classes.
 This is achieved through:
 * Interfaces
 * An abstract class or an interface called "Abstract Factory" which is responsible for generating factories of different classes.
 These classes are then used to create instances.

+### MVC

+Model-View-Controller pattern is based on separation of concerns concept.
+* Model - Model represents an object or JAVA POJO carrying data.
+It can also have logic to update controller if its data changes.
+* View - View represents the visualization of the data that model contains.
+* Controller - Controller controls the data flow into model object and updates the view whenever data changes.
+It keeps view and model separate.